Net Worth: Killington Elementary School students raise money for playground

 “I’ve only been here a year,” Eto said.
 “I’m really sad, because I have to go back to (New Jersey) my home, and this school is really fun.”

-As the leaders of the school, Simonds said, her class has set a standard for next year’s fifth-grade class.
-She hopes to expand the store as the years go on and the torch is passed onto next year’s sixth-grade class.
+As the leaders of the school, Simonds said, her class has set a standard for next year’s sixth-grade class.
+She hopes to expand the store as the years go on and the torch is passed on to the next students.
 “It’s wonderful for them to leave their mark,” Simonds said.

 (0) comments